suncoast-devs/handbook/lessons/css-intro/reading/combinators-and-selector-lists.md

+---
-# Combinators and selector lists
+title: Combinators and selector lists
+---

 Using one selector at a time is useful, but can be inefficient in some situations.
 CSS selectors become even more useful when you start combining them to perform fine-grained selections.
 CSS has several ways to select elements based on how they are related to one another.